sudorook/snippets/pacman.md

 Note that this only applies to *available* commands from installed packages.
 Pacman won't search all the available packages.

+`pacman -Qo` can also be used on file paths to reveal which package installed it.

 ## Overwrite package files

 If a package is installed incorrectly or the installation is broken, overwrite